-Remuneration Policy for the Board of Management
+Proposed Remuneration Policy for the Board of Management

-Please find below the Remuneration Policy for the Board of Management, as adopted at the Annual General Meeting of Shareholders 2020.
-This Remuneration Policy replaced the previous Remuneration Policy, adopted by our shareholders at the 2017 Annual General Meeting of Shareholders.
+Please find below the Remuneration Policy for the Board of Management, as proposed for adoption at the Annual General Meeting of Shareholders 2020.
+Subject to its adoption by the General Meeting of Shareholders, this Remuneration Policy will replace the current Remuneration Policy, adopted by our shareholders at the 2017 Annual General Meeting of Shareholders.